OpenEx-Platform/docs/docs/usage/teams_and_players_and_organizations.md

 Organization is a simple way to segregate Players and Teams in the platform.
 A Player associated with an Organization, even with the necessary rights to animate and planned Scenarios and Simulations, will never see Players and Teams from other Organizations.

-It can be very handfull if you are using the OpenBAS platform for planning and playing Simulations for different companies or subsidiaries.
+It can be very handful if you are using the OpenBAS platform for planning and playing Simulations for different companies or subsidiaries.